-Having a repository of ready made content that is waiting for its “When this happens” moment.
+Having a repository of ready-made content that is waiting for its “When this happens” moment.
 For example, holidays, elections, award shows, natural disasters, etc. This accelerates the process significantly.

 Traditional meetings where you talk about what you are going to do and re-establish or change working agreements each time are out.
-Your production process should be refined to the point where everyone already knows the general tasks that need to be accomplished, who’s responsibility they are, and what the turn-around time is on them.
-Instead, get straight to work and do the work side-by-side which will allow the team to get a head start, as well as change direction sooner than later, if needed.
+Your production process should be refined to the point where everyone already knows the general tasks that need to be accomplished, whose responsibility they are, and what the turn-around time is on them.
+Instead, get straight to work and do the work side-by-side which will allow the team to get a head start, as well as change direction sooner than later if needed.

 Senior Leadership Support

 Nothing happens without the support of senior leadership.
 People start to second-guess and lose confidence, drawing out their part until they are sure.
 Having senior support is essential to running a newsroom properly.
 This should be clearly communicated, heartfelt, and reiterated continuously.